ikatun/nnode/README.md

 # nnode - a nicer node
-So nice, you'd meet it with your parents.
+So nice, you'd introduce it to your parents.

 `nnode` executes .js files with node + babel.